ClojureBridgeLondon/organise-clojurebridge-london/index.md

 * Organiser - runs the overall event and makes sure everything happens.
 They are also the public face of the event, so this person should preferably represent the community you are trying to reach.
 Organisers should take a look at the [organising timeline](https://github.com/ClojureBridge/organizing/blob/master/Workshop-Planning-Timeline.md) and an example [organising Trello board can be found here](https://trello.com/b/VDKueBHg/clojurebridge-london-example-organising-board).
 * Host - ensures access to the venue and provides all the services
 * Sponsor - provides some or all of the financial support
-* Teacher Trainer - teaches the teachers & assistants about the event and manages consensus of how the event will work on the day.
+* Coach Trainer - teaches the coaches & assistants about the event and manages consensus of how the event will work on the day.
-* Teachers - leads a group of students during the workshop, helps with install party
+* Coach - leads a group of students during the workshop, helps with install party
-* Assistants - supports the teacher during the workshop, helps with install party
+* Assistants - supports the coach during the workshop, helps with install party

 Optionally you can have someone who promotes the event; however, it may be that everyone pitches in.
 It's best to co-ordinate promoting the event, so you inform any specific communities you are trying to reach first.